smazcw3/HackerRank-Java/README.md

 # HackerRank-Problems
-This repository is for solving Problems appearing in Hackerrank for Java.
+This repository is for solution to problems appearing in Hackerrank for Java.